evadeflow/cmake-completions/README.md

 * Add Zsh support
 * Generalize the customization mechanism (maybe read customizations from a file, or autogenerate the completion script?)
+* Fix duplicate entries when a CMakeCache.txt file *is* present.
+For example, if you type `-DGUI_<TAB>`, you'll see: `-DGUI_OPTION -DGUI_OPTION:STRING`.
+  This is a little confusing.
+* Related to the duplicates: consider ways of stripping the ':type' suffix from custom completions.
+(Maybe bite the bullet and handle *all* values instead of just STRING/INTERNAL?)